NYC Walk Info

 - At one point or another, I will walk by the home of every single person who lives in New York City — all eight million of you!
 Warm gestures of hospitality, such as fresh baked goods and foot massages, are to be expected, I’m sure.

 - I will pass through every intersection in the city at least twice.
-So you’ll have multiple opportunities to get those cookies to me.
+So you’ll have ample opportunity to get those muffins and croissants to me.

 My Ramblings

-Sure, I’ll have seen every step of every street in the entire city.
-But only for a moment.
-My experience in each instant will be deeply colored by many transient factors — the weather, the time of day, my mood, the people around me.
-I could go back to any given spot the next day and have a completely different experience.
+What kind of truth can I hope to find?
+Every step I take will be deeply colored by many transient factors — the weather, the time of day, my mood, the people around me.
+I could go back to any given spot the next day and have an entirely different experience.
 Who knows how many fascinating things I’ll totally overlook?
-Maybe I’ll be facing the other way as I pass by, or maybe the fascination lies in some story or context that I won’t know.
-There will be countless indoor spaces that I’ll never see.
+Maybe I’ll be facing the other way as I pass by, or maybe the fascination lies in some story or context that I won’t be aware of.
+There are countless indoor spaces that I’ll never see.
 My walking experience will be largely confined to street level, even though much of what makes New York New York exists above the first floor.

-If you try to make this quest of mine into a conquest — an attempt to subjugate the vast potential of this city beneath the well-worn heels of my boots — then perhaps it seems dispiriting to contemplate how little of the city I’ll have actually seen and experienced after my extensive journey.
+If you try to make this quest into a conquest — an attempt to subjugate the bewildering vastness of this metropolis beneath the well-worn heels of my boots — then perhaps it seems dispiriting to contemplate how little of the city I’ll have actually seen and experienced after my extensive journey.
 But why would you ever want to know a place completely?
-The excitement of New York, and the whole world for that matter, is that there’s always something else to see, no matter how long you’ve been around.
-To me it is profoundly encouraging to think of how many secrets will still lie undiscovered after I’ve walked every last one of these goddamned streets.
+The excitement of New York, and the whole world for that matter, is that there’s always something else to see, and something else to learn, no matter how long you’ve been around.
+To me it is profoundly encouraging to think how many secrets will still lie undiscovered after I’ve walked every last one of these goddamned streets.
 At its core, my walk is an oxymoron: an exhaustive journey through an inexhaustible city.